Daytime Sleepiness

 The Problem

-"Daytime Sleepiness" has become a frequent problem in our society.
-There are many causes, ranging from lifestyle to medical conditions.
+"Daytime Sleepiness" is a frequent problem in our society.
+The many causes, range from lifestyle to medical conditions.
 The most common lifestyle issue is a lack of sleep and an accumulating sleep deficit.
 This is discussed more fully in the section: "SLEEP."

-Among the medical problems associated with "Daytime Sleepiness" are Chronic Fatigue Syndrome, Fibromyalgia, and Narcolepsy.
+Medical problems associated with "Daytime Sleepiness" are Chronic Fatigue Syndrome, Fibromyalgia, Narcolepsy and Sleep Apnea.

-With increasing age, sleep frequently becomes less consistent, with frequent naps during the day, poor sleep at night, and a general tiredness during much of the day.
-However, it is also true that, with advancing age, depression and lifestyle issues become more problematic and these factors must be evaluated and treated.
+With increasing age, sleep becomes less consistent, with frequent naps during the day, poor sleep at night, and a general tiredness during much of the day.
+However, with advancing age, psychiatric and medical problems are also more common and these conditions must be evaluated and treated.

 Treatment And a New Medication

 Fortunately with proper diagnosis and treatment, "Daytime Sleepiness" often resolves.
-In addition to behavioral treatments there are effective medications, including antidepressants, stimulants, and a relatively new medication, modafinil.
-This latter medication has proven effective in both its official indication, narcolepsy, and also for "Daytime Sleepiness" when it accompanies other disorders.
+In addition to behavioral treatments there are effective medications, including antidepressants, stimulants, and two relatively new medications, Provigil and Nuvigil.

 Return to Top